IIIF/api/source/auth/2.0/index.md

 * When the `confirmLabel` element is activated, the client _MUST_ then open the URI from `id` with the added `origin` query parameter.
 This _MUST_ be done in a new window or tab to help prevent spoofing attacks.
 Browser security rules prevent the client from knowing what is happening in the new tab, therefore the client can only wait for and detect the closing of the opened tab.
 * After the opened tab is closed, the client _MUST_ then use the related access token service, as described below.

 At the time of writing, browsers will only send cookies to third party domains when the user has performed a _user gesture_ at that domain.
-For more information see Appendix A.
+For more information see [Appendix A][auth20-user-interaction-at-access-service].

 #### 3.3.2.
 Kiosk Pattern
 {: #kiosk-interaction-pattern}